eurostat/gridviz/readme.md

     })

 ```
-The following properties can be defined in the configuration object passed to gridviz.colorSizeShapeStyle().
+The following properties can be defined in the configuration object passed to new gridviz.ColorSizeShapeStyle().
 All are optional.

 | Property                   | Type     | Default | Description                                                                                                                                                                                    |
 | -------------------------- | -------- | ------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |